 It is customary not to put your mala on the floor either when practicing yoga, or when sleeping.
 If you are practicing yoga and your mala distracts you, you can place it at the top of your mat, or in it's carrying pouch.

 Semi precious gemstones must be treated with care as they can crack or break under force.
 Should you wish to clean your mala, they can be gently rubbed with a glass cleaning or microfiber cloth.

-If used in conjunction with mantras or affirmation practices you may feel the energy of your mala increasing over time, however sometimes the energy of your mala can feel 'off'.
-This can be a result of other peoples energy around you, or your own energy such as having a difficult few days or prolonged period of time.
+If used in conjunction with mantras or affirmation practices you may feel the energy of your mala increasing over time, however sometimes the energy can feel 'off'.
+This can be a result of other peoples energy around you, or your own energy such as having a difficult few days or period of time.
 You may prefer for others not to touch your mala as their personal energy can also affect your gemstones.